Floating-point basics

 - A gigantic mess with properties very different from those

-numbers.
+of real numbers.
 They are

 fractions: